Logo

 • A personality test helps recruiters identify cultural and role-fit candidates who can adapt to the work environment easily and follow the company’s code of conduct judiciously.

-The Mercer | Mettl Way
+How Mercer | Mettl can help

-Mercer | Mettl offers valid and reliable assessment tools for personality assessments, customized to evaluate a candidate’s personality traits according to the organization and job requirements:
+Mercer | Mettl offers valid and reliable assessment tools for personality assessments, customized to evaluate a candidate’s personality traits according to the organization and job requirements.

 FAQs